Be it the Monster of the Week

 - Dungeons & Dragons

 - Original D&D Supplement IV Gods, Demi-Gods and Heroes.
-In the Hyborian mythos from Robert E. Howard's Conan stories, the Kraken feeds on human souls and Life Energy.
+In the Hyborian mythos from Robert E. Howard's Conan the Barbarian stories, the Kraken feeds on human souls and Life Energy.

 - Rolemaster campaign setting Shadow World.
 The Soulslayers of Murlis can drain and eat their victims' souls by holding onto them.